scalescape/distributed-systems/readme.md

 Dineshkumar \
 Founder @ Scalescape, Inc \
-Built high scale systems @ Gojek, Elasticsearch. \
+Built high scale systems at Gojek, Elasticsearch. \
 Co-organized [Golang-Bangalore](https://www.meetup.com/golang-bangalore) and [Distributed-Systems Bangalore](https://www.meetup.com/distributed-systems-bengaluru/) meetup.
 Have shared my experience actively in conferences & meetups.
-Checkout my past [talks](https://devdinu.github.io/talks.html) and [recordings](https://www.youtube.com/@relyonmetrics/videos) where i’ve mostly talked about distributed systems, kafka and Go.
+Checkout my past [talks](https://devdinu.github.io/talks.html) and [recordings](https://www.youtube.com/@relyonmetrics/videos) where i’ve discussed distributed systems, kafka and Go. \
 [LinkedIn](https://www.linkedin.com/in/dinesh-kumar) | [Twitter](https://twitter.com/devdineshkumar)

+## Call for Volunteers, Speakers, and Hosts
-- We’re open to volunteers and moderators who wants to drive the community forward.
+- We’re looking for volunteers and moderators who wants to be part of the community.
 - If you’ve worked in production systems with experience in this space, let us know, so we could schedule a sessions where you can share more on your expertise.
 - If you’ve a space to host or willing to sponsor future events please reach out to us